FindMySchool LogoFindMySchool

 The organisational model reinforces identity.
 All pupils are placed into one of four houses, Coombe, Ivinghoe, Whiteleaf and Lodge, with house points and termly competitions led by Year 6 house captains.
 That structure is simple, but in primaries it often works as a practical way to build belonging, peer leadership and positive behaviour cues without overcomplication.

-The data points to a school performing above the England picture at Key Stage 2.
-In 2024, 79% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
+The data points to a school performing securely at Key Stage 2.
+In the 2025 dataset, 70% of pupils reached the expected standard in reading, writing and mathematics combined.

 Scaled scores add colour.
 Reading is 109 and mathematics is 107, both comfortably above typical national reference points.
 Grammar, punctuation and spelling is also 107.

-On the FindMySchool ranking (based on official data), the school is ranked 2,516th in England and 8th in the High Wycombe local area for primary outcomes.
-This places it above the England average, comfortably within the top 25% of primary schools in England.
+On the FindMySchool ranking (based on official data), the school is ranked 4,332nd of 14,978 schools in England overall and 11th in the High Wycombe local area for primary outcomes.
+This places it within the top third of primary schools in England.

 If you are comparing nearby options, it is worth using the FindMySchool Local Hub comparison tools to view local primaries side by side using the same metrics and ranking method, particularly if your shortlist mixes small village schools and larger town primaries with different intakes.